LAC-Tech/todostack/README.md

 TDS ("TODO Stack") models todo items as a FIFO stack.

 It uses a memory mapped file of max 64 stack items, up to max 64 bytes long.
-The file is all zeroed out apart of the TODO items, so should be diffable in version control.
+The file is all zeroed out apart from the TODO items, so should be diffable in version control.

 The program operates as a REPL.

 ## Requirements

 I've only tested this on linux 64 bit.
-I use posix commands exclusively, so I hope it works on other Unix systems.
+I use POSIX functions exclusively, so I hope it works on other Unix-like systems.

 I don't personally care about windows but pull requests welcome.